StephenPenrose/extraction_pipeline/README.md

 Optional depth of reads for a base to extract (-d).
 Defaults to 1
 Optional threshold for gene coverage (-c).
 Defaults to 90%
 Optional ID of previous job to contine from a previous job (-i)
 Optional step to continue from (-r).
-Allowed values: 'variant', 'extract', 'align'.
+Allowed values: 'variant', 'extract', 'align', 'tree'.

 First step: Coverage
 	Submits an array job for each .bam listed in -S.